golemfactory/golem-js/tutorial.md

 ### 1. Creating a Executor instance

 The executor can be created by passing appropriate initial parameters such as package, budget, subnet tag, payment driver, payment network etc.
-One required parameter is package.
+One required parameter is a package.
 This can be done in two ways.
-First by pass only package image hash, e.g.
+First by passing only package image hash, e.g.
 ```js
 const executor = await createExecutor("9a3b5d67b0b27746283cb5f287c13eab1beaa12d92a9f536b747c7ae");
 ```